think-active-labs/not-equal/content/projects/annual-reports.md

   - engagement
 page_sections:
   - type: link-block
-    title: Report
+    title: Activities Report
     buttons:
-      - text: Activities Report.
-July 2018 - January 2019
+      - text: July 2018 - January 2019
         url: /uploads/not-equal_summary_report-final-february2019-2-.pdf
-  - type: text-block
-    text: The second report presents the main findings from Not Equal’s first call for proposals and the commissioning process.
-It also reflects on engagements with network members to find out what issues matter to them when thinking about social justice in the digital economy.
+    content: The first report from July 2018 – January 2019 covers the initial engagements with Network members to find out what issues matter to them when thinking about social justice in the digital economy.
+We conducted engagements through surveys, workshop style events and informal discussions with academics, third sector and community groups.
   - type: link-block
     buttons:
-      - text: Summary Report.
-March- September 2019
+      - text: March - September 2019
         url: /uploads/not-equal_summary_report_march-september_2019final-2-.pdf
-    title: Report
+    title: Summary Report
+    content: The second report presents the main findings from Not Equal’s first call for proposals and the commissioning process.
+It also reflects on engagements with network members to find out what issues matter to them when thinking about social justice in the digital economy.
 ---
 Not-Equal released two reports including the main findings from initial engagements and the call for proposals and commissioning process.